varnish/Varnish-Book/varnish_book.rst

    -------------------

    ..
 TODO: "How to Use the Book" is a subsection.
    ..
-At the moment is a section to exlude it from compiling in the Makefile
+At the moment is a section to exclude it from compiling in the Makefile

    - Most of the material in this book applies to Varnish Cache.
 Parts that apply only to Varnish Cache Plus are clearly stated.
    - The instructor guides you through the book